Welcome to

 Recent Publications

-1. Nicholas Torres, Megan S. Ballard, Kevin M. Lee, Preston S. Wilson, Christina J. Naify, and Aytahn Ben-avi, “Characterizing acoustic response of Thalassia testudinum leaves using resonator measurements and finite element modeling,” J. Acoust.
+15. Nicholas Torres, Megan S. Ballard, Kevin M. Lee, Preston S. Wilson, Christina J. Naify, and Aytahn Ben-Avi, “Characterizing the acoustic response of Thalassia testudinum leaves using resonator measurements and finite element modeling,” Acoust.
 Soc.
-Am., submitted.
+Am., 153(1), 678–688, 2023.

-3. Kevin M. Lee, Gabriel R. Venegas, Megan S. Ballard, Kelly M. Dorgan, Erin Kisaddon, Andrew McNeese, and Preston Wilson, “Impacts of infauna, worm tubes, and shell hash on sediment acoustic variability and deviation from the viscous grain shearing model,” J. Acoust.
+17. Kevin M. Lee, Gabriel R. Venegas, Megan S. Ballard, Kelly M. Dorgan, Erin Kisaddon, Andrew McNeese, and Preston Wilson, “Impacts of infauna, worm tubes, and shell hash on sediment acoustic variability and deviation from the viscous grain shearing model,” Acoust.
 Soc.
-Am., accepted.
+Am., 152(4), 2456–2474, 2022.

-6. Jason D. Chaytor, Megan S. Ballard, Brian Buczkowski, John A. Go_, Kevin Lee, Allen Reed, and Allyson Boggess, “Measurements of Geologic Characteristics and Geophysical Properties of Sediments from the New England Mud Patch,” IEEE J. Ocean.
-Eng., 47(3), pp. 503-530, 2022.
+20. Jason D. Chaytor, Megan S. Ballard, Brian Buczkowski, John A. Goff, Kevin Lee, Allen Reed, and Allyson Boggess, “Measurements of geologic characteristics and geophysical properties of sediments from the New England Mud Patch,” IEEE J. Ocean.
+Eng., 47(3), 503–530, 2022.

 News